UBC-CS/cpsc430/about/unsyllabus_bits/main_nav.md

 :::

 :::{grid-item-card}
-:link: doing-well
+:link: tools
 :link-type: ref
 :class-header: sd-bg-success sd-text-white

-Doing Well 😊
+Course Tools 🛠️
 ^^^

-Strategies and tips on how to do well in this course.
+A description of all the tools you'll need for this course.

 :::